-The condition by which an ornament "preserves the recursive structure" of its underlying datatype is somewhat harder to characterize syntactically.
+The condition by which a projection "preserves the recursive structure" of its underlying datatype is somewhat harder to characterize syntactically.
 Let us first clarify what we mean by recursive structure.
-For a single, regular recursive type, the fields of each constructor can be divided into two sets: the recursive ones (for example, the tail of a list, or the left and right subtrees of a binary tree), and the non-recursive ones (for example, primitive types or parameters).
+If we limit ourselves to a single, regular recursive type, the fields of each constructor can be divided into two sets: the recursive ones (for example, the tail of a list, or the left and right subtrees of a binary tree), and the non-recursive ones (for example, primitive types or parameters).
 A function preserves the recursive structure of a pair of datatypes (its domain and codomain) if it bijectively maps the recursive fields of the domain datatype (the ornament) onto the codomain datatype (its bare type).